igorski/bitmappery/README.md

 }
 ```

+### State changing actions

 Whenever an action (that requires an undo state) can be triggered in multiple locations (for instance
 inside a component and as a keyboard shortcut in `src/services/keyboard-service`), you can
 create a custom handler inside `src/store/actions` to avoid code duplication.

+Creating a custom handler also creates a single source of truth and an isolated piece of code
+that can be covered more easily in tests.

 ## Third party storage integration